NEW: The accuser's attorney says he plans to take the case to international authorities

 “They will never indict one of their own.
 In all the cases of killing protesters, no real investigations were done, just fact-finding committees that submit their findings,” he said.
 “No real justice has been served, and this is another example.
 I congratulate this brave woman for standing against them regardless of the final verdict.”

-The human rights group Amnesty International reported that Egyptian troops beat, shocked and strip-searched women arrested during the protests in Cairo and forced them to submit to virginity tests.
+In March, the human rights group Amnesty International reported that Egyptian troops beat, shocked and strip-searched women arrested during the protest in Cairo and forced them to submit to virginity tests.

 Egyptian authorities initially denied requiring virginity tests, but in May, a senior general who asked not to be identified acknowledged the practice.